SISMI: History

-The first director of the service was Giuseppe Santovito (1978–1981), succeeded by General Nino Lugaresi was SISMI's director from 1981 to 1984; he testified on Gladio.
+The first director of the service was Giuseppe Santovito (1978–1981), succeeded by General Nino Lugaresi, who was SISMI's director from 1981 to 1984; he testified on Gladio.
 General Nicolò Pollari was SISMI's second-last director; he resigned on 20 November 2006 after being indicted in the Abu Omar case, so Prime Minister Romano Prodi replaced him with Admiral Bruno Branciforte.

 Admiral Bruno Branciforte was SISMI's last director, in charge until 3 August 2007.

-With the reform of the Italian Intelligence Services approved on 1 August 2007 the military intelligence was eliminated, and the Italian intelligence was divided into internal and foreign.
+With the reform of the Italian Intelligence Services approved on 1 August 2007, the military intelligence was eliminated, and the Italian intelligence was divided into internal and foreign.

 Mission

 SISMI was responsible for intelligence and security activities involving the military defence of Italy and for the integrity of the Italian State.

 SISMI reported to the Italian Ministry of Defense and operated both inside and outside of Italy's borders.
 It was feasible that domestic Intelligence and Security, which normally fell under SISDE's jurisdiction (since it reported to the Ministry of the Interior), also involved SISMI, unless the security threat came from organized crime.